arjunnn/blog/content/blog/2018-in-review/index.md

 ---

 ### Other Stuff to look forward to in 2019
 - In the last week of December I finally got around to finishing the React Course I purchased in 2017 (😲, yes I know) and I think it **finally** clicked for me.
 Just three years later, no biggie 😅.
-I've since been obsessively learing everything I can about React.
+I've since been obsessively learning everything I can about React.
 In fact, I brought this blog back to life just so I could learn Gatsby and remake my blog.
 So I'm seriously going to use React at work and elsewhere because it is **so** good!

 - More books!
 I can't read enough books.[^ https://twitter.com/ASmallFiction/status/1027790488865107968]

-- Deliberate choices about time spent in activites, in terms of risk, reward and strength
+- Deliberate choices about time spent in activities, in terms of risk, reward and strength

 - Audit relationships regularly, discuss long-term priorities, issues etc.